Showing 10 of 10 Results

 Libraries play a crucial role in preserving and sharing Dr. King’s legacy, offering resources such as books, documentaries, and educational programs that continue to inspire new generations.
 His commitment to justice and nonviolence reminds us that the fight for equality is ongoing.

-This Martin Luther King Jr. Day, take time to reflect on his vision for a just world and explore the many resources available at the library to deepen your understanding of his extraordinary life.
-Dr. King’s dream lives on in each of us, inspiring us to build a more inclusive and compassionate society.
+This Martin Luther King Jr. Day, take time to reflect on his vision for a just world and explore the many resources available at the library.

 TCC Libraries has you covered for resources on Martin Luther King Jr. Check out Kanopy and other databases the library has to offer!